 The ACMP's financial year runs from January to December.
-This report therefore covers annual information and data for 2007 and 2008.
-The year-ends of each of the six companies differ and the data has been adjusted to suit the ACMP year end, where possible.
+This report therefore covers annual information and data for 2007 to 2010 accordingly.
+Data for 2011 requires external assurance by some member companies and will be available on the website in the latter half of 2012.
+The year-ends of each of the six companies differ and the data has been adjusted to suit the ACMP year end where possible.
 However there are still some adjustments that will need to be considered for future reporting.
 We believe that the overall message is consistent as the resulting differences are not significant.